Skip to main content

 In the streaming tab are present the configuration options to stream the MAIN audio output (with all intrinsic source configuration) to network destinations via RTP or Dante® (only for licensed devices).

-IPAC - Streaming Options
+IPAC - streaming options

 Dante® Forwarding